lichtara/relational-coherence-hybrid-systems/paper/08_institutional_Translation.md

 ## 8.6 Toward Relational and Adaptive Governance

-The triadic model culminates in a redefinition of governance.
+The triadic model does not compete among regulatory doctrines.
+It articulates the structural horizon within which any doctrine must operate if governability is to remain possible.

 Governance in hybrid human–AI systems cannot be reduced to output regulation, performance maximization, or static rule enforcement.
 It becomes the disciplined preservation of relational conditions.